Ryahn/VoxNexus/README.md

 Self-hostable community chat: Discord-class chat and voice, Guilded-class Spaces, and a first-class app/workflow platform.
 Source-available for one private personal instance — not a hosted SaaS and not OSI open source.

+**AI-assisted build.** This project was developed with substantial help from AI coding tools: [Cursor](https://cursor.com/), Claude, and Grok.
+Humans own the product direction, review, and responsibility for what ships.

 ## License

 [VoxNexus Source-Available Personal Use License v1](LICENSE).
 Study the code and run one private personal instance.
 Commercial use, public instances, reuse in other projects, and redistribution are not allowed except by contributing under the [CLA](CLA.md).